Keno/steamdeck-notes/README.md

 ## Maybe just reinstall all packages?

+** This doesn't actually work, because the root partition doesn't have enough space **

 Possible some pacman state got messed up when the FS was read-only?
 ```
 sudo pacman -Qqn | sudo pacman -S -
 ```
 to reinstall everything.